 “…Jess and Matt, two step-siblings, are struggling with grief after the loss of their mother.”

 The heart of the story revolves around a conversation between Jess and Matt, during which their different ways of handling loss come to a head.
 Jess feels overwhelmed by the responsibilities she’s had to bear from the funeral arrangements, not knowing how they’ll afford their home and the debt that their mother left behind.
 Matt, on the other hand, wallows in his grief.
-His only course of action is to withdraw from life, his job responsibilities, and his step-sister.
+His only course of action is to withdraw from life, his job responsibilities, and his half-sister.
 “No one knows how I feel,” he cries.

 Having recently lost one of my parents, When It Hits feels authentic.
 For me, keeping busy was a great way to put off dealing with my emotions.
 Not to mention having to entertain family coming in town and negotiating who will do what at the funeral.